 5. Describe the most significant challenge you have faced and the steps you have taken to overcome this challenge.
 How has this challenge affected your academic achievement?

-“We’ll be back in a month.” my mom said.
-With news that my sister has been diagnosed with cancer, my family immediately raced to Singapore for treatment.
-Since we figured it would be over in a month, We quickly hugged goodbyes and I stayed in Indonesia for school.
+“We’ll be back in a month,” my Mom said.
+Hearing that my sister had been diagnosed with cancer, my family immediately raced to Singapore for treatment.
+Since we figured it would be over in a month, we hugged goodbyes as I had to stay in Indonesia for school.

-Taking matters into my own hands, I ensured both schoolwork and household duties were organised.
-But I quickly learned that cancer is complex: every few small step forward often come accompanied by a force holding us back.
-A month's stay became two years and counting, as though there is no finishing line.
+At home, I ensured both schoolwork and household duties were completed.
+But I quickly learned that cancer was complex: every few small steps forward often come accompanied by one or two setbacks.
+A month's stay became two years and counting, as though there was no finishing line.
 My optimism started to diminish and I was losing hope, shattering my independent front.

-After a while, juggling both school and household chores alone drained me.
-I couldn’t focus and time passed by in an instant.
+After a while, juggling school and household chores alone drained me.
+I couldn’t focus.
 I missed deadlines and my grades started slipping.
-It didn’t take long for me to notice that no matter how hard I tried to do two tasks at once, having two brains at once, there was only one Shelby.
+It didn’t take long for me to notice that no matter how hard I tried to do two tasks at once, there was only one Shelby.

 Unwilling to let this continue, I decided to reach out for help.

-I started to ask my aunt if she could help me with the household, my classmates for a study group and my teachers for extensions.
+I started to ask my aunt if she could help me with the household, my classmates for a study group, and my teachers for extensions.
 I admit I was scared.
 Asking for help was new to me and I feared getting rejected.
 To my surprise, people around me were very welcoming and it increased my confidence.
-I slowly started to catch up with deadlines, took care of the house and continued my club activities.
+I slowly started to catch up with deadlines, took care of the house, and continued my club activities.

 This sparked a big change, I began to understand the importance of collaboration.
-Instead of preparing alone for math competitions, now I would study with friends, sharing new concepts; eventually winning medals!
-Even my organisation, love.achelois, which started out as a personal blog, grew to become an international community of youths helping one another.
+Instead of preparing alone for math competitions, now I would study with friends, sharing new concepts, to eventually winning medals!
+Even my organisation, love.achelois, which started out as a personal blog, grew to become an international community of youths helping one another thanks to the power of collaboration.

-With my sister’s diagnosis, I handled it all myself thinking it’s the best way.
+With my sister’s diagnosis, I handled it all myself thinking it was the best way.
 Clearly, I was wrong.
-I realised the combined potential of working together can create such a monumental outcome, that it overweighs what one does alone.
+I realised the combined potential of working together can create such a monumental outcome, that it outweighs what one can do alone.

 Hi Shelby,